 Employers are not responsible for keeping a job open for injured employees receiving workers’ compensation or for providing a similar position upon the employee’s return.

 Can You Collect Workers’ Comp Benefits After Being Fired?

-If you are still under restrictions from a doctor and cannot work, you can most likely still receive workers’ compensation benefits after you are fired.
+If you are still under restrictions from a doctor and cannot work, you can most likely still receive workers’ compensation benefits after termination.
 The exception to this is if you were terminated for disciplinary reasons.
 If you engage in misconduct while not under doctor’s restrictions and your employer fires you for this reason, you cannot collect workers’ compensation benefits.